SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Pinke yells down, “What?”

-Twilight sets down her presentation and requests, “I have an idea to add to the pyramid!”
+Twilight props up her presentation and pleads, “I have a proposal for the pyramid!”

 Pinkie yells down again, “What?”

 Bon-Bon, who is the fourth from the left of the Pony Pyramid, tells Twilight, “Over here.
 Tell me, and I’ll tell Lyra above me, and she’ll tell Diamond Tiara, all until it reaches Pinkie Pie.”

 Twilight, irony not lost on her, accepts.
-“Tell Pinkie I have an idea to add to the pyramid.”
+“Just tell Pinkie I have an idea to add to the pyramid.”

 Bon-Bon calls up to Lyra, who calls up to Diamond Tiara, who calls up to another pony until the message reaches Pinkie.
 Pinkie Pie then tilts her head, asking Twilight, “There’s a tortilla in a pair of beds?”

 Twilight shakes her head with a wing pressed to her temple.
 She then realizes the obvious.
 She flies up to give the presentation directly to Pinkie Pie.
-“Oh, hey Twilight!
-Sorry about your beds.”
+“Oh, hey Twilight!” she says.
+“Sorry about your beds.”

 “It’s not important.”
-Twilight holds up her idea.
+Twilight holds up the pad of paper portraying her proposal.
 “If you’re all so set on this Pony Pyramid, I want to make an addition that can help the library.
-If everypony in the pyramid signs up for a library card, and then asks their friends to sign up and ask other ponies to sign up, we’d be able to spread reading to more and more ponies.”
+If everypony in the pyramid signs up for a library card, and then asks their friends to sign up and ask other ponies to sign up, we’d be able to spread the joy of reading to a lot more ponies.”

 Pinkie nods along until Twilight adds, “I’ll even forgive late fees for ponies who bring in at least three new readers.”

 Pinkie Pie jumps up with a gasp.
-Her sudden landing after leads to Pony Pyramid below her falling apart until the whole group of friends is scattered all over Ponyville.
+Her sudden landing afterwards leads to the two ponies below her losing the balance, and then the four ponies below them fall, and soon the entire Pony Pyramid collapses into an enormous pile of friends, and friends of friends, and friends of friends of friends, et cetera, scattered all over Ponyville.

 Twilight flies down to check on her.
 “Pinkie, are you all right?
 What happened?!”

-Pinkie points to the proposal and says with great concern, “Twilight, that’s a pyramid scheme!”
+Pinkie points to the proposal and proclaims with prodigious perturbation, “Twilight, that’s a pyramid scheme!”